 Intune is included in Enterprise Mobility + Security E3 subscriptions and Enterprise Mobility + Security E5 subscriptions.
 This means you get access to the best security and data control possible.
 In a world where BYO devices are common in workplaces and mobility is key, having the added security of E5 is a major reason why companies turn to Intune for their security and information protection solutions.

 Intune is the cloud-based solution for your mobile-device-management needs.
-Overall, it provides a much more in-depth function than the built-in MDM service within Office 365.
+Overall, it provides a much more in-depth function than the built-in MDM service within Microsoft 365.
 It can also come as a part of the entire Enterprise Mobility + Security package.
 The result?
 Seamless integration and comprehensive functionality.

 With businesses relying on mobile devices more and more, as well as a more popular BYO device approach, you really need a tool that provides a fuller service without draining your time and resources.
 Remote configuration, device updating, and security control are all a breeze with Intune.
 Not only can employees enjoy a simplified user experience, Intune makes the most sensible choice for managing your mobile business needs.